 By simply giving the bathroom walls a coat of colourful paint, new life can be injected into a stale space.
 It’s advisable to use waterproof paint for bathrooms, especially in the vicinity of showers and bathtubs.
 And if you want to take it a step further, using coloured bathroom tiles, or even combining two or more tiles of different styles and colours, is an excellent way to revitalise the bathroom space, giving it a new look that is full of energy and vitality.

 Ceiling paint for bathrooms is another surprisingly effective way to freshen up the space, especially if bold colour is involved.
 Accessories like towels, bath mats, plants and even a shower curtain can equally do the trick with strong colour statements.

-For more ambitious redecoration projects tried and tested colour combinations provide a ready made solution.
-Blue and yellow, mixing earthy tones like dark greens with off white, neutral shades such as aubergine, oatmeal, beige and other browns with stronger colour accents.
-Considered an intermediate colour grey is a flattering option for any bathroom because most sanitary ware is white.
-The grey and white bathroom combination is a classic one that will never appear dated.
-But for added zest introduce a third colour, choose something on trend like a grey and green bathroom colour scheme.
+For more ambitious redecoration projects, tried and tested colour combinations provide a ready-made solution.
+Blue and yellow, mixing earthy tones like dark greens with off-white, neutral shades such as aubergine, oatmeal, beige and other browns with stronger colour accents.
+The following are some of the best colour scheme ideas for your bathroom.

+White appeals to everybody because of its association with cleanliness and light.
+Increasingly, however, shades of grey, blue, green and more nuanced neutral tones are being featured by interior designers.
 Blues, greens and greys are hard to beat in the bathroom because of their association with water and their compatibility with bathroom fittings.

-According to science certain colours are more relaxing than others.
+According to science, certain colours are more relaxing than others.
 Blues, greens and pastel shades in the pink and violet end of the spectrum are soothing and calming.

 White reflects light better than any other colour, so choose white tiles and fixtures to make the bathroom look bigger.